VMware ESXi

 vSwitch Creation

-123456789# Create vSwitch
+123456789# Create standard vSwitch

 esxcli network vswitch standard add -v vSwitch1

-# Add physical NIC to vSwitch
+# Add physical uplink

 esxcli network vswitch standard uplink add -v vSwitch1 -u vmnic1